markogalevski/marko_squared/README.md

 # Marko: A robot by Markos, for Markos
-Application layer code for our maze bot, intended to compete in the Robotec
+Application layer code for our maze bot, intended to compete in the Robotec robotics competition.